APIs

 • and what each request will return.

-What makes it really useful: you can interact with the API directly in your browser — no setup, no coding required.
+What makes it really useful: you can interact with the APIs directly in your browser, no setup, no coding required.

 1. Open your base in NocoDB.

-3. Choose “API Docs” — this will open the Swagger interface.
+3. Choose “Rest APIs” — this will open the Swagger interface.

-4. You’ll see a list of available endpoints for your base, such as:
+4. You’ll see a list, for each table, of available endpoints for your base, such as:

 JSON